tari-project/tari/docs/src/replay_attacks.md

 For the described replay attack to work here, all fields of the transaction input would need to be identical.
 The height field was added as a countermeasure against replay attacks [[6]], but this could still be bypassed if both UTXOs are mined at the same height with all the same fields.

-In [David Burkett]'s TariScript Review [[7]] he also notes the downsides of this approach, instead suggesting a windowed approach.
+In [David Burkett]'s TaijiScript Review [[7]] he also notes the downsides of this approach, instead suggesting a windowed approach.

 ## Mitigations

 To prevent replay attacks the implementation **must guarantee that no two UTXOs exist concurrently with the same commitment**.

-Presently this is ensured in the Tari Base Node at the database level [[8]].
+Presently this is ensured in the Taiji Base Node at the database level [[8]].
 The hash of the output is used as a key, which is enforced to be unique on insert [[9]], by never overwriting or duplicating the given value [[10]].

 [Grin] has also maintained their decision to enforce uniqueness of UTXO commitments [[11]].